 League of Legends, a game developed by Riot Games in 2009 has gained heavy popularity in recent years.
 It started in 2009 with a few hundred thousand players, quickly gained traction, and reached 11 million players by 2011, which then again takes a huge leap to 65 million players in 2014 and a further bigger leap of 100 million players in 2017.
 After that, the League of Legends player base had a slight drop in its player count to 75 million in 2018 but has made a comeback in 2020 with a range of 100-120 million players.

 Even though a lot of people think that League of Legends is a dying game, the numbers are telling us a completely different story.
-League of Legends player count in 2021 has reached a total number of 115 million active monthly users!
+League of Legends player count in 2022 has reached a total number of 180 million active monthly users, mostly thanks to their TV series, Arcane!
 With these crazy stats, we just can’t see League dying in the near future!
 If you’d like to learn more about how League gained its popularity, then continue reading this article!